stackrlabs/hackerpack/README.md

 Web App runs on port `3000`

 > [!CAUTION]
-> The project comes initialized with a default private key and privy appId.
+> The project comes initialized with a default private key and Privy appId.
 It is strongly recommended to replace these with your own values in `counter/.env` and `web/.env` files respectively before deploying your application.

 ## Documentation 📕